mishael-o/Dapper.SimpleSqlBuilder/docs/CONTRIBUTING.md

 **Git Flow**

-- New features, enhancements and bug-fixes should be branched off `develop` branch.
+- New features, enhancements and bug fixes should be branched off from `develop` branch.
-- `hotfix` branches should be branched off `main` branch.
+- `hotfix` branches should be branched off from `main` branch.
 - All pull request(s) into `develop` branch should be completed with a `squash merge`.
 - Only `release/*` or a `hotfix/*` branch should be merged (`merge commit`) into `main`
 - Once `develop` has reached a release milestone, create a `release` branch from `develop`, setup a pull request, and then merge (`merge commit`) into `main`.
 Finally delete `release` branch.